 The Jack Russell Terrier’s Diet

-Recommended daily amount for Jack Russell Terriers is 1.25 to 1.75 cups of a high-quality dog food daily, divided into two meals.
+The recommended daily amount for Jack Russell Terriers is 1.25 to 1.75 cups of high-quality dog food daily, divided into two meals.

 How much your Jack Russell eats depends on his age, build, size, metabolism, and level of activity.